-You can customize the filter by adding and removing lines, by re-ordering lines, and by changing their budgets (see Section 4 - The Query Language).
-To add a new line to the filter, select a line at the point where you want to insert the new line, and press A-I. The system will create a new filter line, containing a copy of the query line.
+You can customize the filter by adding and removing lines, by re-ordering lines, and by changing their budgets (see Section 4 --- The Query Language).
+To add a new line to the filter, select a line at the point where you want to insert the new line, and select the INSERT A NEW LINE command or press (A-I).
+The system will create a new filter line, containing a copy of the query line and place the cursor in it.
 You can use the edit keys to edit the new filter line if you wish.
-When you are satisfied with your new filter line, press the <Enter> key to install it in the filter.
-If you change your mind and you decide that you do not want to add a line after all, press C-C.
+After editing the new filter line, press the <Enter> key to install it in the filter.
+If you change your mind and you decide that you do not want to add a line after all, press <Esc>.